littlemoses/sshagentmux/README.md

 both the existing authentication socket and the authorization proxy, requests the list of identities from each socket, and returns the combined results.
-For signing requests, it forwards the request to the authentication socket which enumerated that identity.
+For signing requests, it forwards the request to the authentication socket which listed that identity.
 All other requests are forwarded the existing authentication socket.
 This allows the user to add and remove identities from their local agent.